lbell/pretty-google-calendar/README.md

 ### Styling Multiple Calendars

 As of v1.7.0, each calendar gets it's own CSS selector: `pgcal-event-#` where the # is the order of the listed calendar (starting with 0).
 So if you have two calendars in one, you can use `pgcal-event-0` to style the first, and `pgcal-event-1` to style the second calendar.

+The following improvements were made in v2.2.0 for easier styling of multiple calendars:
+- Custom calendar identifiers via `cal_ids` shortcode argument (see above) (defaults to numeric indexes if not provided).
+- Events get new class name: `pgcal-calendar-0-event` for consistent naming convention (old class `pgcal-event-0` is still supported for backward compatibility).
+- Event pop-up tooltips now get a calendar-specific class: `pgcal-calendar-0-event-popup` for easier styling of event pop-ups per calendar.

 ### Obtaining Google Calendar API Key